A Coding Framework and Benchmark towards Low-Bitrate Video Understanding: Approach

+We adopt a UNet-style~\cite{ronneberger2015u} neural network to fuse the raw decoded video $\tilde{X}^i$ (from the video stream) and the semantic feature $\mathcal{S}$ (from the semantic stream) in the latent space.

-Instead of restoring the pixel-level details, we mainly aim to complete the predominant video distortions in a block-wise manner.
-Therefore, we perform the restoration in the \textit{low-resolution} space, employing a simple UNet-style~\cite{ronneberger2015u} network equipped with extra temporal convolutions to process the video frames, as shown in Fig.~\ref{fig_mgenet}.
-Specifically, a pixel shuffle operator~\cite{shi2016real} first losslessly downscales the input video frame $\tilde{X}^i$ by a factor of four.
-To further reduce the spatial resolution and strengthen the non-linearity of the transformation, we leverage an encoder CNN to further downscale the feature by a factor of four while increasing the channel number, where the encoder consists of two LeakyReLU~\cite{xu2015empirical} activated convolution with stride size 2.
-The features are further processed by four consequential temporal modeling enhanced dense blocks (TDense), producing the ultimate feature $f_i$.
-In this deep latent space, we make full use of the received $\mathcal{S}$.
-Typically, we adopt the affine transformation to fuse the information in $\mathcal{S}$ and $f^i$, producing $ \hat{f}^i = f^i \cdot \alpha^i + \beta^i, $ where $\alpha^i$ and $\beta^i$ are the first and second half parts of the tensor transformed from $\mathcal{S}$ by a TDense block, \textit{i.e.}, $ \alpha^i \circ \beta^i = {TDense}(\mathcal{S}) $.
-Then, the $\hat{f}^i$ is decoded into the restored video frame $\hat{X}^i$ by the inverse encoding procedure.
+\textbf{Architecture.} As shown in Fig.~\ref{fig_mgenet}, a pixel unshuffle operator~\cite{choi2020channel} first losslessly downscales the input video frame $\tilde{X}^i$ by a factor of four.
+Then, an encoder CNN is leveraged to further downscale the spatial resolution of the feature by a factor of four.
+The transformed features are then processed by a temporal modeling-enhanced dense block (TDense), producing the latent feature $f_i$.
+In this deep latent space (with $\frac{1}{16}$ smaller spatial resolution than the original input image), we exploit the received feature $\mathcal{S}$ to compensate the video semantics. \revisetext{Typically, we adopt the affine transformation to fuse the information in $\mathcal{S}$ and $f^i$, producing $ \hat{f}^i = f^i \cdot \alpha^i + \beta^i, $ where $\alpha^i$ and $\beta^i$ are the first and second half parts of the tensor transformed from the frame-wise semantic information $\mathcal{S}^i$ by a TDense block, $\alpha^i \circ \beta^i = {TDense}(\mathcal{S}^i)$ and $\mathcal{S}^i = \mathcal{S}[i]$.} Then, $\hat{f}^i$ is decoded into the video frame $\hat{X}^i$ by eight TDense blocks, which are followed by a lightweight decoder network and the pixel shuffle operation~\cite{shi2016real}.

-\textbf{Down-Up Pathway Fusion (F).} Instead of utilizing the simple channel-wise concatenation operation for fusing the features of down and up pathways, we introduce the attention mechanism to adaptively preserve the information beneficial to downstream tasks.
+\textbf{Down-up pathway fusion (F).} Instead of utilizing the simple channel-wise concatenation operation for fusing the features of down and up pathways, we introduce the attention mechanism to adaptively preserve the information beneficial to downstream tasks.
 The motivation is that the original features may contain compression artifacts, and should be masked by an attention map.
-The attention maps are produced by a convolution of group size 8 and kernel size 3 followed by a pointwise convolution~\cite{sandler2018mobilenetv2}, which is denoted as ${Conv}$ in Fig.~\ref{fig_mgenet}.
+The attention maps are produced by a lightweight CNN ${Conv}$, which is a convolution of group size eight and kernel size three followed by a pointwise convolution~\cite{sandler2018mobilenetv2}.